pdimens/harpy/docs/README.md

 magic of [Snakemake](https://snakemake.readthedocs.io/en/stable/) under the hood to handle the worklfow decision-making, but as a user, you just interact with it like a normal command-line program.
 Harpy uses both well known and niche programs to take raw haplotagging sequences and process them to become called SNP genotypes.
+Most of the settings are pre-configured, and the settings you can modify can be configured in a pre-generated configuration file.
+There aren't too many, which should make things a little simpler.

 Harpy is modular, meaning you can use different parts of it independent from each other.
 Need to only align reads?
 Great!
 Only want to call variants?
 Awesome!